 How do I install a VPN extension in Edge?

 Go to Edge > Extensions > Get extensions from the Edge Add-ons store or Chrome Web Store > search for a reputable VPN > Add to Edge > sign in and connect.
+Geo edge vpn: The complete guide to geo-restriction bypass, setup, and best practices for 2026

 Can I use VPN on Edge for free?